biojava/biojava.github.io/wiki/BioJava:Cookbook:Alphabets:Cononical.md

 [Alphabets](http://www.biojava.org/docs/api14/org/biojava/bio/symbol/Alphabet.html)
 and the same
 [Symbols](http://www.biojava.org/docs/api14/org/biojava/bio/symbol/Symbol.html)
-are canonical no matter how they where constructed or where they came from.
+are canonical no matter how they were constructed or where they came from.
 This means that if two [DNA](wp:DNA "wikilink") alphabets (or [Symbols](http://www.biojava.org/docs/api14/org/biojava/bio/symbol/Symbol.html) from those alphabets) are instantiated at different times are equal via